freemo/apex/index.md

 # Why something new?

-The APRS network relies heavily on internet connectivity.
-The only way you can get a packet to a distant destination, whwn local internet is down, is to get the packet to a station with an internet gateway.
+The older APRS network relies heavily on internet connectivity.
+The only way you can get a packet to a distant destination, when local internet is down, is to get the packet to a station with an internet gateway.
+Older APRS packets are incapable of being routed long distances without the use of internet gateways.
 This opens the APRS network up to all sorts of vulnerability in a disaster scenario where area wide internet access may be lost.

 One way APEX addresses this is by providing path aliases that are capable of cross-band repeating, combined with a mechanism for identifying which